Raymond E. Basham

-Raymond E. Basham (born May 24, 1945) is a politician from the U.S. state of Michigan.
-He was a Democratic member of the Michigan Senate, representing the 8th District from 2003-9.
+Raymond E. Basham (born May 24, 1945) is an American politician from the state of Michigan.
+He was a Democratic member of the Michigan Senate, representing the 8th District from 2003 to 2009.
 His district was located in central Wayne County.
 Previously he was a member of the Michigan House of Representatives from 1997 to 2002.
 He currently serves as a member of the Wayne County Commission.

 Career

 Basham served in the U.S. Air Force from 1962 to 1966.

 From 1969 to 1997, he was employed by the Ford Motor Company.
 During his tenure, he was appointed as an Employee Support Services Representative for the United Auto Workers (UAW) Local 245.
 He also served on various UAW committees, including the bargaining committee and education committee.

 Basham served as an Auxiliary Police Officer from 1979 to 1984.

 Basham was appointed to the Taylor Water Commission in 1984, and served until 1985.
 Basham was elected as the Constable in Taylor, and served from 1987 to 1989.
 He was elected to the Taylor City Council in 1989, and served until 1997.

 On June 17, 1997, Basham won a special election and became a member of Michigan House of Representatives.
 Basham was re-election in 1998 and 2000.

 Basham was elected to serve in the Michigan State Senate in 2002, and won re-election in 2006.
 He was then elected to the Wayne County Commission in 2010 and re-elected in 2012.